Advertisement

 Is applying at Kent County Mental Health Center free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Kent County Mental Health Center administers 5 programs (HCV, Mainstream, PBV, Public Housing, RAD) — none of which charge an application fee.
+Kent County Mental Health Center administers 8 programs (Mainstream, Managed Subsidized Housing, Other, PBV, Public Housing, other, HCV, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority or in person at their office at 2756 Post Rd Ste 104, Warwick, RI.

 How long is the wait at Kent County Mental Health Center?

 Wait times at Kent County Mental Health Center depend on demand in Warwick, funding levels, and your priority status.
 With approximately 75 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on June 1, 2026 when the HCV list changed from "closed" to "open."
+The most recent status change we tracked was on July 6, 2026 when the HCV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Kent County Mental Health Center directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?